rothgar/netdata-wiki/ap.chart.sh.md

         TDLS peer:      no
    ```

-3. For each interface found, it create 6 charts:
+3. For each interface found, it creates 6 charts:

    - Number of Connected clients
    - Bandwidth